oyvindstegard/mineavganger/README.md

-# Personlig avgangstavle som en webapp
+# mine avganger - personlig avgangstavle som en webapp

 *For English readers: this README is written in Norwegian, since the webapp primarily is intended for a Norwegian audience.
 However, all the code is written